DevExpress-Examples/devexpress-ai-chat-samples/README.md

 * Custom CSS classes hide the built-in input field and the Send button (see _index.html_).

 Folders to review: [DevExpress.AI.Samples.MAUIBlazor](./CS/DevExpress.AI.Samples.MAUIBlazor/), [DevExpress.AI.Samples.WPFBlazor](./CS/DevExpress.AI.Samples.WPFBlazor/)
+For more information on how to use AI extensions in WPF apps, refer to the following help topic: [AI-powered Extensions for WPF](https://docs.devexpress.com/WPF/405223/ai-powered-extensions?v=24.2)

 For WinForms apps, use the built-in `AIChatControl` component.
 Refer to the following help topic to learn more about the integration steps: [AI Chat Control Documentation](https://docs.devexpress.com/WindowsForms/405218/ai-powered-extensions/ai-chat-control?v=24.2)